JuanHigueraC/A-first-analysis-of-friendship-and-work-relationships-in-students-who-watch-a-course-together/README.md

 And was presented for the course **Introduction To Sociophysics** of the National University of Colombia.

-Using tools from network science we study the structure of relations of friendship and work.
+We study the structure of friendship and work relationships in a group of students, this project intended to be an introduction to the construction of complex networks and the use of tools from network science.

 ## Description